Hit both by pandemic and quality problems, Boeing reports more losses

 Boeing’s debt grows

-Peter McNally, financial analyst at Third Bridge Group in New York said Wednesday that “while Boeing delivered overall revenues that were generally in line with consensus expectations, the company came up short in a few key areas.”
+Peter McNally, financial analyst at Third Bridge Group in New York, said Wednesday that “while Boeing delivered overall revenues that were generally in line with consensus expectations, the company came up short in a few key areas.”

 “Cash flow failed to meet expectations while liquidity fell and debt remained high,” he said.